Sk3llington/Attacking-Wordpress-Purple-Team/Red_Team_Summary_of_Operations/Offensive_report.md

 ![show databases](https://github.com/Sk3llington/Attacking-Wordpress-Purple-Team/blob/main/images/show_databses.png)

-Next we switch to wordpress database and list the available tables:
+Next, we switch to the WordPress database and list the available tables:

 ![switch to wordpress table and list](https://github.com/Sk3llington/Attacking-Wordpress-Purple-Team/blob/main/images/switch_to_wordpress_table_and_list.png)

-Next we use the follwing command to list data about each users in the "wp_users" table, successfully getting hashes for users steven and michael:
+Next, we use the following command to list data about each user in the "wp_users" table, successfully getting hashes for users steven and michael:

 ```